Masummahi/first/README.md

 # first
-its the first cd i made
+its the first cd i made is here